ng-packagr/ng-packagr/README.md

 However, if you want to embed a dependency into the distributable bundle you are able to do so by adding the dependency in the `embedded` section like so:

-***HEADS UP***: embedding a dependency will result in you shipping the dependency's source code to your users!
+***HEADS UP***: embedding a dependency will result in you shipping the dependency's source code to your consumers!

 ```json
 {